DataDog/hiring-engineers/answers.md

-#I. Setup the environment
+# Setup the environment

 <!-- 0-vagrant image -->
 <!-- <img src="./images/2-yaml-config.png"> -->

 ## Step 1: Installing your software
-DataDog recommends virtualization via Virtual Machine's as to avoid dependency issues.
+DataDog recommends the use of virtual machine's as to avoid dependency issues.
 Follow the instructions to build a Linux VM via Vagrant - environment workflow software:

 1. Download VirtualBox <a href="https://www.virtualbox.org/wiki/Downloads">here</a>
 i.e. If you have Mac OSX Mojave, download OS X Host Intel Mac.
 Proceed with a normal install.